nicotine-plus/nicotine-plus/doc/PACKAGING.md

 You need to install the RPM building tools first:

-* On Redhat/Fedora based distributions: `sudo dnf install rpm-build`
+* On Redhat/Fedora based distributions: `sudo dnf install rpm-build python3-gobject-devel`

-* On Debian/Ubuntu based distributions: `sudo apt-get install rpm`
+* On Debian/Ubuntu based distributions: `sudo apt install rpm`

 Then you can create an RPM with: